 System Security Plans and Plans of Action and Milestones

-System Security Plans (SSP) are used to describe the high-level architecture of the system and how it implements required controls.
+A System Security Plan (SSP) are used to describe the high-level architecture of the system and how it implements required controls.

 Within the SSP, organizations must identify not only how a control has been implemented, but also delineate between which controls have been implemented, which ones have not been implemented, which ones are not applicable, and which ones satisfy the control using alternative means (also referred to as compensating controls).